When Wax is NOT present

 The process begins with a case history review during your Audiology consultation, to make sure that there are no medical counterindications to proceeding with the wax removal procedure.
 If you have wax build-up to remove, we will attempt to remove it with curetting and/or irrigation.
 If there is no wax build-up that can account for your symptoms, we will run a couple tests to help determine what should be your next step to help relieve your symptoms.

-Unfortunately, we cannot advise on this as an Audiologist must view your ear canal before being able to advise the use of oil drops.
+Unfortunately, we cannot advise on this as the ear canal must be viewed by a clinician before being able to safely advise the use of oil drops.

 No. Only 90 minute Hearing Assessments & Tinnitus Consultations include medical reports.